TwilioDevEd/voice-javascript-sdk-quickstart-python/README.md

    cd client-quickstart-python
    ```

 2. Run `make install`.
-This command will create a Python virtual environment, load it, and install Python the dependencies.
-It will also download the @twilio/voice-sdk npm package and create a `node_modules` directory inside the `static` directory.
+This command will create a Python virtual environment, load it, and install the Python dependencies.
+It will also download the `@twilio/voice-sdk` npm package and create a `node_modules` directory inside the `static` directory.

    ```bash
    make install
    ```

-3. Create a configuration file for your application by copying the `.env.example` file, and edit the `.env` file to include your account and application details.
+3. Create a configuration file for your application by copying the `.env.example` file to a new file called `.env`.
+Then, edit the `.env` file to include your account and application details.

    ```bash
    cp .env.example .env